 Several useful tips for apples:

-Creating new recipes using green apples may be a lot of fun!
-If you bake apples correctly, they are tasty and healthful.
+Creating new recipes using green apples may be a lot of fun, and if you bake apples correctly, they are tasty and healthful.

-Here are some valuable recommendations for using green apple fruit: Apples can hasten the ripening process of other fruits because they generate a natural gas called Ethylene.
-To take advantage of apples ‘ripening’ properties, place them in a plastic bag with the unripe fruit.
+Here are some valuable recommendations for using green apple fruit, but before that, here is a helpful point to note: apples can hasten the ripening process of other fruits because they generate a natural gas called Ethylene.
+To take advantage of these ‘ripening’ properties, place green apples in a plastic bag with unripe fruits.

 - Add a pinch of sugar while the apples are boiling.
-When done at the beginning of the cooking process, the apples will keep their shape better.
+Doing it at the beginning of the cooking process will help the apples to keep their shape better.

 - And!
-Remember, don’t consume apple seeds, because they are slightly toxic and may harm your health in larger amounts.
+Remember, don’t consume apple seeds: they have been shown to be toxic and may harm your health in larger amounts.

 Apple is a delicate fruit that must be handled carefully throughout its selection and storage.
 Check out the suggestions on selecting and storing green apples described below to get the most out of a premium selection.